 Angela Bassett has always been goals: body goals, relationship goals, and skin goals.
 You just look at her and she exudes sexiness, beauty, sophistication and intelligence all in one.

-On a recent episode of the Tamron Hall Show, Bassett appeared with her longtime esthetician Mamie McDonald.
+On an episode of the Tamron Hall Show, Bassett appeared with her longtime esthetician Mamie McDonald.

 McDonald created the popular Skin by Mamie, and is the woman behind the skin of black-ish star Yara Shahidi, Mary J. Blige, Tasha Smith, and even Tamron Hall.

 In the segment, McDonald explained some of the various regimens she likes to bring out that natural glow of your skin.

 While she admitted Bassett’s skin relies heavily on her good genes passed down from generation to generation, she still shared some keys to how Bassett keeps it looking tight and right without surgery.